The best satellite Internet should provide reliable and affordable service competitive with normal Internet providers.

 If you live in a rural area far away from high-speed Internet grid - and cannot make do with dial-up Internet - or are unhappy with your current Internet service provider, it's time to consider satellite broadband Internet.

 Your choices may be limited, but the satellite Internet providers we've reviewed are viable options compared to cable Internet.

-When doing our research, cost and Internet speed were at the top of our list.
-Satellite broadband Internet operates slightly differently than your cable Internet providers, so you want to make sure you are getting a good value for your dollar.
+When doing our research, cost and Internet speed was at the top of our list.
+Satellite broadband Internet operates slightly differently than your cable Internet providers, so you want to make sure you are getting good value for your dollar.

 Because Internet browsing habits are based on personal preference, the decision to get satellite Internet - even high-speed satellite Internet - may vary.